 Once strained (I had to do it a few times because I wasn't very dilligent in making sure I got rid of the pulp from my peels), I diluted it (1 part of the mixture and 2 parts water) and added it to my glass spray bottle.
 I took the great opportunity to clean my bathroom counters and was quite pleased with the result.
 I will mention that it took a bit more elbow grease than usual, but the result as a work-out as well as a clean-up.
 Score!

 It wasn't just that it was squeaky clean afterwards either!
 I was not paranoid about using chemicals and felt good about the natural ingredients I was using.
+There are so many chemicals hiding in household cleaning products (read about some here)

 One concern I did have was whether or not it was actually cleaning.
 After some research, I found that vinegar really is a great disinfectant!